The Business Case for Unified Data Management

 The concept of Unified Data Management (UDM) has gained increasing significance over the past couple of years as businesses collect and generate vast amounts of data during their daily operations.
+Managing all this data, especially as it comes from unstructured repositories and IoT devices, presents a significant challenge.
 Historically, many organizations developed their software systems on an ad-hoc basis, comprising a range of different programs and data management techniques.

 These systems and management techniques evolved as businesses and organizations grew and expanded.
 Without a clear data strategy and unified data management, the organization’s internal departments began developing their internal systems and methodologies for collecting, storing, processing, and analyzing data.

-This approach resulted in a disparate structure with duplicate, inaccurate, or incompatible data and tools that serve an identical purpose, leading to the formation of siloed data across different teams.
+This approach resulted in a disparate structure with duplicate, inaccurate, or incompatible data and tools that serve an identical purpose, leading to the formation of siloed systems and siloed data across different teams.
+Using tools with identical capabilities leads to inefficiencies and increased costs.
+Siloed systems and redundant tools hinder the achievement of business goals by making it difficult to access, integrate, and utilize data effectively.
 In the digital age, lacking accurate and adequate business data results in a loss of business insight and trend analysis, a reduction in operational efficiency, and increased business costs.

 What is Unified Data Management